afsana-ferdous/Customer-churn-prediction/README.md

 - Feature selection and transformation

 ### Feature Engineering
 - Creation of behavioural indicators relevant to churn
 - Preparation of model-ready input variables

 ### Modelling
 - Trained a **Random Forest classifier**
-- Model selected for robustness and performance on large datasets
+- Model selected for robustness and strong performance on large datasets

 ### Model Evaluation
 - Performance evaluated using **AUC (Area Under the ROC Curve)**
-- Assessed the model’s ability to correctly rank churn risk
+- Focus on the model’s ability to correctly rank customers by churn risk

 ---